Canon XSi vs Nikon A1000

 It is notable that the XSi has a hotshoe, while the A1000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The A1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XSi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XSi and A1000 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Nikon A1000 Manual.

 So what is the bottom line?
 Is the Canon XSi better than the Nikon A1000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.